What is a Restricted Holiday? Meaning, Rules & Complete List for 2026

 Private companies are not legally bound by the DoPT list but many use it as a reference when designing their own leave management policy.
 State governments also publish their own lists, which may differ from the central list.

-Other common names for restricted holidays include optional holidays, floater holidays, and discretionary holidays.
+Other common names for an RH include optional holiday, floater holiday, and discretionary holiday.
 Regardless of the label, the concept is the same: the employee picks the day, the employer approves it.

 The International Labour Organization has long advocated for inclusive leave policies that respect cultural diversity in the workplace.
 India’s restricted holiday system is one practical implementation of that principle.